By Neya Abdi on Jan 27, 2021 7:20:00 PM

 - Motivate your audience?

 Return to your objective as you prepare your presentation.
 Are you going off on a tangent that has nothing to do with what you want to accomplish?
 Scratch it from your speech.

 Hooking an audience is an art form and the best public speakers know how to have people hanging on their every word.
-If you’re just starting out, an easy but effective way to do this is to start your speech with an interesting fact or statistic like:
+If you’re just starting out, an easy but effective way to do this is to start your speech with an anecdote, an interesting fact or statistic like: